aaronbloomfield/ccc/hws/daoweb3/index.md

 As far as this assignment is concerned, we are not concerned as to *what* your DAO is for, only that it works.

 Your contract must implement the provided DAO interface below.
-Your contract opening line must be: `contract DAO is DAOinterface, IERC165 {`.
+Your contract opening line must be: `contract DAO is IDAO, IERC165 {`.
 This interface was adapted from the [open-source code for The &ETH;AO](https://github.com/blockchainsllc/DAO/blob/develop/DAO.sol), but was heavily modified to both work with current versions of Solidity and to fit better with this assignment.
 In particular, we removed a number of features, since this assignment is really about Web3: splitting off a sub-DAO, including transaction data in the proposal, anything relating to quorum or quorum modifications, blocking members, vote freezes, etc.  In a real DAO, these would need to be implemented as well.

-The file is [DAOinterface.sol](DAOinterface.sol.html) ([src](DAOinterface.sol)).
+The file is [IDAO.sol](IDAO.sol.html) ([src](IDAO.sol)).
 That file has many comments to explain how it works; those comments are not shown below.
 While there is a lot listed in the interface, there are really only five or so functions that you have to implement; the rest are just `public` variables.

 ```
 // SPDX-License-Identifier: GPL
 pragma solidity ^0.8.7;

-interface DAOinterface {
+interface IDAO {

     // Public variables